DanelonLab/pMAR3/SMELDit/README.md

+# SMELDit
-# SMELDit: A semi-automated pipeline for liposome recognition, segregation, analysis and display
+A semi-automated pipeline for liposome recognition, segregation, analysis and display

+## License
+This project is licensed under the MIT License.

 ## Liposome Recognition
 - To generate liposome recognitions, use the `Save_Recognized_liposomes.m` and follow the instructions for setting the input directory, number of experiments and number of images per experiment to process